taocpp/taopq/docs/DesignOverview.md

 ### SQL `NULL`

-SQL `NULL` can be supplied as `tao::postgres::null` as a parameter to a statement and it can be mapped to `tao::optional` for results, which is the same as `std::experimental::optional` or `std::optional`.
+SQL `NULL` can be supplied as `tao::postgres::null` as a parameter to a statement and it can be mapped to `std::optional` for results.

 ### Data Types